ngandn18/CS50P-Project/README.md

     """
     ...
 ```
-## Running the program
+## Demo the program

-### Run with user input
+### 1. Run with user input

 ![run 01 ex](images/run01.png)

-### Run with text file replacing the user input
+### 2. Run with text file replacing the user input

-For quick testing and easy running, we use text file to replace user inputs:
+For quick testing and easy running, we use text file to replace user inputs.

 For example, we create a text file named t5 contains for lines contains four values 16, 11, 6, 5 and run by 2 ways:
 ```
 $ python project.py < t5